 By the end of the week my fellow cadets treated me normally, but Sgt.
 Dickens was not happy.
 On Friday, I was given an additional ten hill runs for dropping a piece of paper on the floor in the hallway.
 We only had five hills to run as a group that Friday and the entire class ran my ten with me.
 As I ran, there was a litany going through my head.

 “I will never call Dickface Dickless again.
 I will never call Dickface Dickless again.
 I will never…”

 And on it went.
 I knew this recitation would probably come out at the worst time and I was doing myself more harm than good.
-But saying those words got me up those hills when I didn’t think I could make it.
+Saying those words got me up those fucking hills when I didn’t think I would make it.

 Sgt.
 Dickens was right.
-He had made my life hell.
+He made my life hell.
 But I had survived.

 And I only had fifteen more weeks to go.

 The day of our first classroom test arrived.
 After more torture at morning physical training, then breakfast, then inspection where we earned eight hill runs, we sat down for our test.
 Bubble sheets again.
 It was multiple choice, but for every question there were at least two possible answers.

 We were able to leave the room when we finished.
 I was third out the door and felt I did well.
 Cadet Clark, our classroom leader, who we had elected the previous week, was the first to finish.
 There was a machine for grading in the secretary’s office outside the classroom.
 When approximately ten bubble sheets were turned in, they were gathered and run through the machine.

 My test was handed back and I only missed three out of eighty-six.
 We all managed to pass, but there were quite a few scores in the seventies.
 We were told this was the easiest test we would be given and we needed to study harder.
 It felt good to be out of the bottom of the pack for a change.